sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## ubuntu

-- vim is already there as an editor
+- vim or nano are already there as an editor
 - Visual Studio is another option
 - bash shell - you can check with echo "$SHELL"
 - you have to create ~/.bash_profile